 Above Photo Credit: Christophe Libert

-After recharging, another a must to visit when in Casablanca Africa is La Corniche.
-Recharge some more, take a stroll along the coast or stay in one of the exclusive seaside clubs.
-This is one place you wouldn’t wanted to miss for its array of restaurants, all serving tasty Casablanca Food.
+After recharging, another a must in Casablanca is La Corniche where you can recharge some more.
+Take a stroll along the coast or stay in one of the exclusive seaside clubs.
+This is one place you wouldn’t want to miss with its array of restaurants, all serving tasty Moroccan food.

 Habous & Old Mosque.